BillNixon/ECCC-RetourauLieudeTravail-ReturntotheWorkplace/setup-manual.md

-# COVID-19 Office Entry App Setup Manual
+# Retour au Lieude Travail - Return to the Workplace Setup Manual

-**Date: June 15, 2020**
+**Date: November 23rd 2020**

-**Version: 1.0**
+**Version: 2.0**

-**Author: Business Analytics Centre, Department of Justice**
+**Author: Based of the Rentry application from the Business Analytics Centre, Department of Justice.
+Modified by Environment and Climate Change Canada**

-**Contact: BACentre@justice.gc.ca**

-## Summary
+## Project Summary

-The COVID-19 Office Entry app allows employees to request access to specific floors for themselves and visitors in specific buildings during certain times, and for those requests to be approved by managers.
+The Retour au Lieude Travail - Return to the Workplace system allows employees to request access to specific floors for themselves and visitors in specific buildings during certain times, and for those requests to be approved by managers.
 This allows the department to ensure a safe environment with a much lower chance of employees coming into contact with each other.
-The app has been developed by the Department of Justice Business Analytics Centre using the Office 365 Power Platform.
-The main pieces include a Power Apps application and a series of SharePoint lists that will store the data that is created and/or referenced by the application.
+The system has been developed based on the Renrty application made by the Department of Justice Business Analytics Centre using the Office 365 Power Platform.
+The main pieces include a Power Apps application, PoerAutomate Flows, SharePoint lists, and PowerBI desktop dashboards.
 This document provides the details for setting up this application to work in a different Office 365 environment or under a different tenant.

-## SharePoint Lists Setup
+## SharePoint Lists Overview

 The solution uses PowerShell scripting and incorporates the SharePoint Patterns and Practices (PnP) library to populate the SharePoint environment.
 The first time you setup the SharePoint environment, you might first need to adjust your PowerShell environment, as described below.

+##SharePoint Site Setup

+Note that weird results may be expected if lists of the same name already exist in the SharePoint site.
+It is recommended to create a new, empty, SharePoint subsite for the lists that will be used by this app.
+To create a new subsite:
+    - select **Site contents** on the left hand side of the SharePoint screen, then Select **New --> Subsite**
+    - At minimum, provide a suitable **Title** and **Web Site Address**.
+The Template selection can be left as the default: Team site (no Office 365 group)

+1. The solution ECCC design requires two separate SahrePoint sites.
+One is the application site used by the PowerApp.
+The other site is the reporting site used by the PowerBI Dashboard and accessed directly by report users.

 ### PowerShell and PnP Library Setup